Samuel Davies (clergyman): Virginia Evangelist

-After Davies completed his studies with Blair, the Presbytery of New Castle licensed him to preach in 1746.
-He joined the New Side synod of New York, and married Sarah Kirkpatrick on October 23, 1746, while he was preaching in Pennsylvania and Delaware.

-Commissioned as an evangelist to Virginia several months later, on February 17, 1747, the 23 year old traveled south to minister to religious dissenters against the Anglican Church.
-Virginia's colonial legislature in 1743 had licensed Polegreen reading room and three others in and near Hanover County, Virginia.
-Davies eventually led seven congregations in five counties, fulfilling his duties despite frail health from tuberculosis.
-His beloved wife Sarah also died from a miscarriage on September 15, 1747, shortly before their first anniversary.
-Her death led Davies to believe that he too was near death, and he therefore threw himself wholeheartedly into his preaching ministry.
+After Davies completed his studies with Blair, the Presbytery of New Castle licensed him to preach on July 30, 1746.
+He joined the New Side synod of New York, and married Sarah Kirkpatrick on October 23, 1746.
+While he was preaching in Pennsylvania and Delaware, Sarah died from a miscarriage on September 15, 1747, shortly before their first anniversary.
+Her death inclined Davies to believe that he too was near death, and he therefore threw himself wholeheartedly into his preaching ministry.